botpress/botpress-examples/motivation-bot/README.md

     [ ] Send video as Card (image, thumbnail, share button) [ ] Add small talk capabilities
     [ ] Catch-all sentences with quick_replies
-    [ ] Add video shortcuts in bot's menu
-    [ ] Prevent people from getting more than 2 videos a day */
+  */
 }
 ```